T-90 demonstrator and its uncommon sight

 Lastly, sight abbreviations are also quite interesting to talk about.
 These are only assumptions as to what the upgrade letters might have stood for since the full names were never released.

 TO1-PO2RT upgrade, being based on the TO1-PO2T variant, "R" could only be related to the actual upgrade and what it offered.
-Since it would only make sense to give an abbreviation for a substantial upgrade.
+Since it makes sense to give an abbreviation for a substantial upgrade.

 Taken from: "TankoMaster" - Special Release 2002 "T-90 Russia's first serial production tank"